 Transforming learning for tomorrow’s health professional

-The UW Health Sciences Interprofessional Education Initiative is designed to integrate teaching and learning across the six health sciences schools in order to transform the curriculum, re-imagine classroom facilities and reshape pedagogical approaches to health sciences training, education and research.
+Interprofessional education (IPE) integrates teaching and learning across the UW's six health sciences schools.
+The goal is to transform the curriculum, re-imagine classroom facilities, and reshape pedagogical approaches to health sciences training, education and research.
 The initiative is spearheaded by the UW Board of Health Sciences Deans, representing dentistry, medicine, nursing, pharmacy, public health and social work.
 This innovative collaboration supports a cross-discipline, team-based learning experience for all health sciences students.

 The UW was allocated $58 million from the Washington State Legislature this spring to construct a modern, centrally located Health Sciences Education Building that will be shared among the six health sciences schools.
 One of just a few buildings nationwide created to intentionally foster collaborative teaching and learning, when completed the five-story building will catapult the UW health science schools to the forefront of interprofessional education.